For pnpm users

 | Virtual store | node_modules/.pnpm/ | node_modules/.aube/ |

-| Global content-addressable store | ~/.pnpm-store/ | $XDG_DATA_HOME/aube/store/v1/files/ (defaulting to ~/.local/share/aube/store/v1/files/) |
+| Global content-addressable store | ~/.pnpm-store/ | $XDG_DATA_HOME/aube/store/v1/ (defaulting to ~/.local/share/aube/store/v1/).
+Run aube store path to see the resolved location. |

 | Install state | node_modules/.modules.yaml | node_modules/.aube-state |